matteocrippa/nm.sdk/README.md

     - `text`
     - `answer1`
     - `answer2`
-        - the chosen answer can be sent to nearit.com by calling `NearSDK`'s class method `sendEvent(_:response:)`, where the event itself is an instance of `PollAnswer`
+        - the chosen answer can be sent to nearit.com by calling `NearSDK`'s class method `sendPollAnswer(_:forPoll:response:)`